 The Spearpoint ‘American Pride III’ features stainless steel frame, hand-engraved with 24K gold inlay by Bottega Incisioni.
-The beautiful hand-forged blade is etched 'Flag' damascus steel by Chad Nichols; the one-hand button lock and the thumb stud are set with black diamonds.
+The beautiful hand-forged blade is etched 'Flag' damascus steel by Chad Nichols; the one-hand button lock and the thumb stud are set with spinel gemstones.
 A remarkable instrument with a full-size secure grip and versatile deep-belly blade, the Spearpoint epitomizes William Henry’s core philosophy – that superlative function deserves to be elevated to superlative art.
 The ‘American Pride III’ features hand-forged metals, and hundreds of hours of microscopic hand-engraving which are the hallmark of William Henry's most exclusive creations; a timeless heirloom to be proudly worn and used for a lifetime before being handed-down to another generation.

 Blade 3.06" (77.7mm)